Yubico/webauthn-sign-kem-extensions/sign-extension.md

         1. Using the _credentialCreationData_ constructed in the success branch of Step 21 of [[Create]]():

+            1. Let `chosenNumKeys` be the value of the `numKeys` member of the item of `generateKey.algorithms` whose `alg` member equals `credentialCreationData.attestationObjectResult.authData.extensions.sign.pk.alg`.

             1. Let `generatedCredential` be a new map with the entries:

                 - `attestationObject`: `credentialCreationData.attestationObjectResult`.
                 - `clientDataJSON`: `credentialCreationData.clientDataJSONResult`.
                 - `publicKey`: The value of `credentialCreationData.attestationObjectResult.authData.extensions.sign.pk`.
-                - `kh`: The value of `credentialCreationData.attestationObjectResult.authData.extensions.sign.kh`.
+                - `kid`: The value of `credentialCreationData.attestationObjectResult.authData.extensions.sign.kid`.
-                - `sig`: The value of `credentialCreationData.attestationObjectResult.authData.extensions.sign.sig` if present, otherwise omitted.
+                - `signature`: The value of `credentialCreationData.attestationObjectResult.authData.extensions.sign.sig` if present, otherwise omitted.

                 Append `generatedCredential` to `generatedCredentials`.

-            1. While `generatedCredentials` has length less than `generateKey.numKeys`:
+            1. While `generatedCredentials` has length less than `chosenNumKeys`:

-                1. If `generateKey.numKeys` is unreasonably high as determined at the client's discretion, [=break=].
+                1. If `chosenNumKeys` is unreasonably high as determined at the client's discretion, [=break=].

                 1. _Invoke the authenticatorMakeCredential operation_ again
                     on the [=selected authenticator=] with the same inputs.